troycomi/intermediate-vim/3_make_table/README.md

 >
 > Enter visual line mode and select all 3 lines.
 > Yank the selected lines.
 > Paste them once, what happened?
-Try P instead of p.
+Undo and try P instead of p.

+> __Exercise 2.5__:
+>
+> oH NO! tHE UPPER/LOWER CASE. iT IS COMPLETELY SWAPPED!
+>
+> Fix the above line by entering visual line mode and selecting
+> the line, then pressing `~` to swap the case of the line.

 ## Introducing visual block mode